Trainee Ambassador Group

 The TAG provides trainees with the opportunity to conceptualize, develop, and lead efforts to facilitate trainee connections via activities such as a mentoring program, trainee forums, and collaborative research projects.

-The TAG is composed of trainee representatives from a range of the DMCHWD's graduate and undergraduate education programs including:
+Ambassadors are trainee representatives from a range of the DMCHWD's graduate and undergraduate education programs including:

 Leadership Education in Adolescent Health (LEAH)